manteca-roja/LuisBrandon/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Telegram Bot with C#!
+- 🔭 I’m currently working on World of Warcraft server project
-- 🌱 I’m currently learning about .NET enviroment
+- 🌱 I’m currently studying security
 - 🧐 Currently looking for a job!